-15 Tips and Tricks for a Stress-Free Holiday Season
+27 Tips and Tricks for a Stress-Free Holiday Season

-Need tips for picking the right tree for you?
-Real trees should have a symmetrical shape that tapers up.
-Before you get it inside, prune any areas that are unruly or extend outwardly from the shape of the tree.
+Whether you're going real or fake, picking the right Christmas tree is one of the most important parts of the holiday season—and there's nothing worse than finding the perfect tree then bringing it home ... only to realize it doesn't fit in your space.
+So before you go head out to the local tree farm or Christmas tree store, measure your space (don't forget to factor in the height of your tree stand).
+It's also not a bad idea to measure the door you want to squeeze the tree through.
+And before you get it inside, prune any areas that are unruly or extend outwardly from the shape of the tree.
 Keep in mind that pine trees tend to have longer needles, and fir trees tend to have softer needles.
-If you have allergies, consider a spruce tree—its scent is less pungent and fragrant than pine or fir.
+If you have allergies, consider a spruce tree; its scent is less pungent and fragrant than pine or fir.
 You can also go artificial, in which case you'll want to make sure you bend the branches and fluff the tree to hide the spaces between each layer.
 Then light a pine-scented candle to make it smell like the real thing.

 Cut a 1/2-inch thick disk off the base of the tree trunk to make it easier for the tree to absorb water.
 Your tree stand should have a deep reservoir; once your tree is set up, fill it to the top.
 After that, add water daily so it doesn't dry out—you'll need about 1 quart of water per inch of the trunk in diameter.